 The condemnations were so severe and so widespread that former Foreign Minister Radoslaw Sikorski, a pro-Europe liberal, said the event destroyed 25 years of work to erase the stereotype of the anti-Semitic, racist Pole.

 It also added to the growing tensions between Poland and the European Union over concerns that Poland is moving away from democracy.
 On Wednesday, citing a “clear risk of a serious breach” of EU values, partly over government interference with judicial independence, the European Parliament voted overwhelmingly for a resolution that is the first step in a so-called rule-of-law procedure against the Polish government.
 It could result in the suspension of Poland’s EU voting rights.
 Poland’s government was furious.

 It all adds to a picture of a country that is not just moving away from democratic norms, but is openly embracing the worst traits of xenophobic populism.

 The powerful head of the PiS, Jarowslaw Kaczynski, said there had been scattered incidents carried out by provocateurs, calling it “disgraceful rubbish.”
 President Andrzej Duda, who left the party when he was elected in 2015 but remains a PiS ally, said there is no place in Poland for xenophobia and anti-Semitism.

 For the rest of the world, that remains an open question.

 Frida Ghitis is an independent commentator on world affairs and a World Politics Review contributing editor.
 Her weekly WPR column, World Citizen, appears every Thursday.
-Follow her on Twitter at @fridaghitis.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on Resilience in the Face of the Coronavirus Pandemic. ]
+Follow her on Twitter at @fridaghitis.[ SPECIAL OFFER: Get your FREE copy of our in-depth report on U.S. Foreign Policy Under Biden.]

 What are your thoughts on Polish xenophobia?
 We would like to hear them.
 Scroll down to comment on this article.